Energy Development in the Arctic

 What the Commission Is Doing

-The Commission regularly reviews and comments on the Bureau of Ocean Energy Management’s (BOEM) proposed oil and gas activities in the Arctic, including lease sales, and on proposed Marine Mammal Protection Act (MMPA) incidental take authorizations issued by the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS).
+The Commission regularly reviews and comments on the Bureau of Ocean Energy Management’s (BOEM) proposed oil and gas leasing and development activities in the Arctic and on proposed Marine Mammal Protection Act (MMPA) incidental take authorizations issued by the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) for oil and gas exploration, construction, and operations.
 We also comment on and promote environmental studies to better understand the potential effects of oil and gas activities on Arctic marine mammals, and facilitate efforts to identify and address priority information needs through convening of workshops and meetings.

-The Commission has commented specifically on the need for better information on the long-term and cumulative effects of oil and gas exploration, particularly exposure to sound from seismic surveys, drilling, and other activities; on whether bowhead whales and other marine mammals are showing signs of habituation to sound; and whether animals are altering migration routes and foraging patterns to avoid exposure to sound.
-Also needed is the incorporation of traditional/indigenous knowledge into agency decision-making processes.
+The Commission has commented specifically on the need for better information on the long-term and cumulative effects of oil and gas exploration, particularly exposure to sound from seismic surveys, drilling, and other activities; whether bowhead whales and other marine mammals are showing signs of habituation to sound; and whether animals are altering migration routes and foraging patterns to avoid exposure to sound-related disturbance or in response to changing climate conditions.
+Also needed is the incorporation of traditional/indigenous knowledge in assessments of distribution, seasonal movements, behavior, and health of marine mammals as well as subsistence use patterns.
+Such information is critical for federal and state agency decision-making processes.

 U.S. Arctic Leasing Activities, 2012 to Present